josecarlosgt/Web-Design-and-Development/README.md

 This document describes the steps for structuring information in an HTML document.
 The content is based on a proposal for the [Laguna Brava Ecotourism Website](https://docs.google.com/presentation/d/1n2hk0jvnh2hiACLtF8AVrQsfS-qk3iPBdHPB7ZkR2Jk/edit?usp=sharing)

 ## Skills
-- Structure content using standard HTML tags
+- Structure content using HTML tags
 - Improve the structure of HTML code for search engines by implementing HTML5 semantics

 Each task below provides links that explain the purpose of each HTML tag.
 These links point to two popular learning resources on web development: